Deep state: Etymology

 The term "deep state" is a direct calque of the Turkish phrase derin devlet (lit. 'deep state').
 It originally emerged in Turkey to describe an alleged network of military, intelligence, and bureaucratic elements operating independently of elected officials to maintain a particular ideological or political status quo.

 While the exact origins of the term are debated, some historians suggest that the concept of a "deep state" in Turkey dates back to the early years of the republic, referring to informal power structures within the military and bureaucracy.
 Others argue that the modern interpretation is more closely tied to the Cold War era, when covert operations were conducted to prevent political instability and counter Soviet influence.

 The idea of a "deep state" is not exclusive to Turkey.
 Many countries have had similar concepts describing secretive power structures operating behind the scenes.
 Although the terminology varies, the idea often refers to military, intelligence, or bureaucratic networks that exert control beyond the reach of democratic institutions.

-Precursors of the deep state concept

-The idea of hidden networks exerting secret control over governments has historical precedents that predate the modern concept of a deep state.
-Throughout history, societies have expressed fears about hidden enemies, clandestine groups and secretive bureaucratic or military forces undermining legitimate governance.
-While these fears have varied across time periods, they share common themes of suspicion toward unaccountable power, conspiratorial networks and elite control.